-Biscom Secure File Transfer is an Alternative
+Biscom Secure File Transfer is a Secure Alternative to FTP

 In the tech world, FTP has almost become the Kleenex of file transfer.
 With its roots in the earliest days of networked computing were a handful of government and university researchers explored the value of connecting computers together, the File Transfer Protocol was created to facilitate the movement of files across this nascent network.